paceaux/CMSPutty/README.md

 </header>

 ````
-#### CMSPutty's flavor of BEM
+#### Hybrid BEM
 CMSPutty uses a slight twist on BEM, which we call "Hybrid BEM".
-Another way to describe it is that we 'reset blocks.
-What we do is add both an element class and a block class.
-A good case for this is navigations and lists.
+Another way to describe it is that we 'reset blocks'.
+All this means is that an element can also be a block.

-Here, we have a `header__nav`, and also a `nav`.
-And the list is a `nav__list` and also a `list`.
+Here, we have a `header__nav` which is an element within the header.
+So we know that this particular navigation is meant for the header.

+We also see that it's a `nav`, so we know that it is also its own unique block.

+We then see that the list inside is a `nav__list`, meaning that it's a list specific to the context of a navigation.
+But we also see that this is also a `list`, meaning that it's a list block which could be used anywhere.
 ````
 	<nav class="header__nav nav nav--horizontal">
 		<ul class="nav__list list">